Thrall-Demonsweatlive: Music and recording

 The EP is split into two sections.
 The first section, Thrall, consists of three new studio recordings that were tracked live and completed by the band in a single day.
 The studio recording "Trouble" is a cover of the Elvis Presley song featured in the movie King Creole.
-Glenn Danzig had previously recorded the song with Samhain, which was later released on the box set version of their Final Descent EP.
+The band had performed this song in its earliest live shows.
+Additionally, Glenn Danzig had previously recorded the song with Samhain, which was later released on the box set version of their Final Descent EP.
+Notably, Eerie Von performed on that version as well.

 The second section, Demonsweatlive, includes four live recordings taken from the band's Halloween 1992 performance at the Irvine Meadows Amphitheater in California.

 From the fourth pressing on, the CD releases have a hidden track featuring the remixed studio version of "Mother", titled "Mother '93".
 Symbolically, the song is hidden at track number 93, and the total length of the blank tracks leading to the song is 7 minutes and 6 seconds (6 minutes and 66 seconds).